Secondary Suite Incentive

 Before you apply

-IMPORTANT NOTE: To ensure that your project qualifies for funding through the incentive program, do not begin work associated with your building permit until after you apply to the program.
+IMPORTANT NOTE: To ensure that your project qualifies for funding through the incentive program, do not begin work associated with your building permit until after you apply to the incentive program.

 Apply to the program

-Your participation in the program contributes to positive urban transformation.
+Your participation in the incentive program contributes to positive urban transformation.
 It contributes to housing choice and improving affordability of homes across Calgary.

 eLearning course